 - Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.

-- Take the polenta off the heat and stir in the grated cheese.
+- Add cheese: Take the polenta off the heat and stir in the grated cheese.
 Let cool for about 5 minutes.

-- In the meantime separate the eggs and beat the egg whites until stiff.
+- Add eggs: In the meantime, separate the eggs and beat the egg whites until stiff.
 Add more salt to taste to the polenta and stir in the egg yolks.
 Carefully fold in the egg whites.

-- Butter a loaf pan generously.
+- Bake: Butter a loaf pan of about 30x12 cm/ 12x5 inches generously.
 Pour in the mixture and level with a spoon.
-Bake the souffle for about 25-30 minutes until nicely golden and set in the middle.
+Bake for about 25-30 minutes until nicely golden and set in the middle.
 Serve immediately with garlic sauce or as a side for dishes with sauce, meat or sausages.

-- To make the garlic yogurt: finely grate or press the garlic cloves.
-Stir into the yogurt/creme fraiche/sour cream together with the mustard and add salt and pepper to taste.
+- Garlic sauce: Finely grate or press the garlic cloves.
+Stir into the yogurt/creme fraiche/sour cream with the mustard and add salt and pepper to taste.